Razz4780/rammux/README.md

 - fair round-robin scheduling and data framing across ready streams
 - graceful downgrade back to the original transport

 The crate is transport-agnostic.
-If it implements `AsyncRead + AsyncWrite + Unpin`, it can carry rammux.
+If the type implements async reads and writes, it can carry rammux.

 ## Mental model